martinarva/dynamic_energy_cost/README.md

 ### Configuration via UI

 1. **Add Integration**:
-   - Navigate to **Settings** > **Devices & Services**.
+   - Navigate to Settings > Devices & Services.
-   - Click **Add Integration** and search for "Dynamic Energy Cost".
+   - Click Add Integration and search for "Dynamic Energy Cost".
    - Select the Dynamic Energy Cost integration to initiate setup.

 2. **Configure Sensors**:
    - Input the entity IDs for your:
      - **Electricity Price Sensor**: Sensor that provides the current electricity price.
-Price sensor shoiuld reflect the cost in Euro per kilowatt-hour (EUR/kWh).
-     - **Power Usage Sensor**: Sensor that monitors the power usage.
-Ensure that the power sensor measures in Watts (W)
+     - **Power/Energy Usage Sensor**: Ensure the sensor measures in Watts (W) for power or kilowatt-hours (kWh) for energy.
    - Submit to complete the integration setup.

-## Support
+### Support

-For support, additional instructions, or to report issues, please visit the GitHub issues page associated with this repository.
+For support, additional instructions, or to report issues, please visit the [GitHub issues page](#) associated with this repository.